-The following Activities are eligible under the BoS regional competition:
+The following activities are eligible under the BoS regional competition:

-- Pursuant to state ESG Regulation 25 CCR 8408, all Activities permitted under the federal ESG regulations shall be eligible except for renovation, conversion, or major rehabilitation Activities under 24 CFR Part 576.102.
-Minor repairs to an ESGfunded ES that do not qualify as renovation, conversion, or major rehabilitation are an eligible use of state ESG funds. - 2.
-The following additional limitations apply:
+Pursuant to state ESG Regulation 25 CCR 8408, all activities permitted under the federal ESG regulations, 24 CFR 576, shall be eligible except for renovation, conversion, or major rehabilitation activities under 24 CFR Part 576.102.
+Minor repairs to an ESGfunded ES that do not qualify as renovation, conversion, or major rehabilitation are an eligible use of state ESG funds.
+(25 CCR 8408(d)).
+2. The following additional limitations apply: